 What a strong quality plan looks like (beyond a basic COA)

-Resveratrol gummy quality isn’t just identity testing and a release assay.
-A solid program is built around how these products actually fail in the real world.
+Resveratrol gummy quality isn't just identity tests and a release assay.
+A solid program is built around how these products actually fail.

 - Raw material controls: supplier qualification, incoming verification, and specs that reflect gummy-relevant attributes.